Dark solitons in a trapped gas of long-range interacting bosons: Introduction

 This state of affairs is the starting point for our work.
-Can the LRLL model support dark soliton solutions in the mean-field regime?
+Can bosons with long-range interactions support dark soliton solutions in the mean-field regime?
 The LRLL mean-field limit was presented in Ref.~\cite{Beau20} and is described by a 1D NLS equation with a nonlocal nonlinearity.
-In the homogeneous space, it is known that the weakly-nonlocal defocusing NLS model admits dark soliton solutions \cite{djf2}.
-By contrast, in the LRLL model as well as in its mean-field limit, the strength of the spatially-inhomogeneous harmonic confinement and the nonlocal nonlinearity are interrelated.
-This motivates our quest for dark soliton solutions in such an inhomogeneous model of a trapped gas of long-range interacting bosons.
-Indeed, we illustrate herein that a systematic characterization of the underlying ground state can be offered under the interplay of short-range and long-range (Coulomb-type, 1D) interactions.
+In the homogeneous space, it is known that the defocusing NLS model associated with a weakly-nonlocal repulsive interaction admits dark soliton solutions \cite{djf2}.
+In the case of the LRLL model as well as in its mean-field limit, the strength of the spatially-inhomogeneous harmonic confinement and the nonlocal nonlinearity are interrelated.
+This motivates our quest for dark soliton solutions in a nontrivial inhomogeneous model of a trapped gas of long-range interacting bosons.
+Specifically, we focus on a NLS with local repulsive interactions and a nonlocal long-range contribution of the same sign.
+This model is inspired by the inhomogeneous NLS associated with the mean-field theory of the LRLL, but there local and nonlocal interactions have opposite character, making the present extension a nontrivial one.
+We illustrate herein that a systematic characterization of the underlying ground state can be offered under the interplay of short-range and long-range interactions.
 Equipped with that, we can theoretically analyze the motion of the dark soliton on top of this background (and associated effective potential), by suitably adapting the methodology of~\cite{konotop} to account for the presence of long-range terms.
-We find that turning on even weak Coulomb interactions has a drastic impact on the oscillation frequency of the dark soliton in comparison to the frequency of the confining parabolic potential.
+We find that turning on even weak long-range interactions has a drastic impact on the oscillation frequency of the dark soliton in comparison to the frequency of the confining parabolic potential.
 Upon extending these ideas to multiple solitons, we summarize our findings and present some directions for future study.